How to Choose a Foot Health Professional

 - If you have been given a prescription for special accommodative or corrective footwear—for example, inserts or orthotics—by a podiatrist, orthopaedic surgeon or physician, see a certified pedorthist, orthotist or prosthetist.

-- If you have an amputation and need assistance choosing, fitting or adjusting a prosthetic, see a prosthetist or an orthotist/prosthetist.
+- If you have an amputation and need assistance choosing, fitting or adjusting a prosthesis, see a prosthetist or an orthotist/prosthetist.

 - If you have diabetes, and especially if you have neuropathy (loss of sensation) in your feet, see a podiatrist regularly in addition to your regular medical professionals.
-Team care has proven to be the best approach for managing diabetes.
+Team or collaborative care has proven to be a highly effective approach for managing diabetes.

 - If you’re not sure which type of foot health practitioner to consult, talk to your doctor and get a recommendation or referral.